 Written in a metre that he himself devised, this lyric-narrative is one of his best-known works.
 From my own reading, what is most striking is his prolific and remarkable use of ಅಚ್ಚಗನ್ನಡ (non-Sanskritized Kannada) and its various poetic possibilities – most particularly those of assonance, compactness, rhyme, and alliteration.

 This verse is the very first of the forty-something verses that make up the lyric-narrative.
-As can be seen, it remains a poem in its own right while serving the purpose of a prologue.
+As can be seen, it remains a poem in its own right while serving the purpose of a prelude.

 (Note: The word sakhee hasn’t an exact English equivalent, which is why I have left it as it is.
 However, I have used the word ‘friendship’ to translate sakhya (ಸಖ್ಯ), the adjectival form of the word.
 Though not exact, I think it a fair approximation.)